Bookworm-project/BookwormDB/README.md

 ```

+#### Raw Text files:

+These can be input in one of two ways.
+The first is as a directory of files:

 *  `files/texts/raw`
 This folder should contain a uniquely named .txt file for every item in your collection of texts
 that you want to build a bookworm around.
 The files may be stored in subdirectories: if so, their identifier key
 should include the full path to the file.

+The second, which will be faster in most cases, is as a *single file*.
+In this format, each line consists of the file's unique identifier, followed by a tab, followed by the **full text** of that file.
+Note that you'll have to strip out all newlines and returns from original documents.
+In the event that an identifier is used twice, behavior is undefined.

+#### Metadata about each file.

 *  `files/metadata/jsoncatalog.txt` with one JSON object per line.
 All JSON objects must have the same keys.
 There should be no new line or tab characters in this file.

 Fill `files/texts/raw/` with .txt files containing the raw text from summaries of bills introduced into Congress.
 Each .txt file must be uniquely named and contain the text from the summary of a single bill.
 Then, we will create the `files/metadata/jsoncatalog.txt` file which will hold metadata for each bill, including a field that links each JSON object to a .txt file in `files/texts/raw/`.